Bill Pay FAQ

 Q. If I overdraft on a bill payment, is there a fee?

-A. No. There are no overdraft fees with Bill Pay Online, regardless of whether it overdrafts from your overdraft protection or from your savings account.
-Remember, however, that if your checking account is set up to overdraft from your savings account, you will be limited to six automatic transfers in any month.
-This is according to Federal Regulation D.
+A. No. There are no overdraft fees with Bill Pay, regardless of whether it overdrafts from your overdraft protection or from your savings account.
+Remember, however, that if your checking account is set up to overdraft from your savings account, you will be limited to six automatic transfers in any month, according to Federal Regulation D.